sh4m1nx/IT-HelpDesk-Projects/HelpDesk-Labs/Password-Reset-ActiveDirectory/README.md

 - User was forced to choose a new password at next logon.
 - Issue would be marked **Resolved** in a ticketing system.

-## What I Learned

-- How to safely reset a user’s domain password in Active Directory.
-- The importance of **“User must change password at next logon”** for security.